Understanding the List Entry

 In early 2011 we carried out the mammoth task of transferring all the existing designation records (known as legacy data) from the old separate databases (containing listing, scheduling, parks and gardens, battlefields and protected wreck records) into one new single list known as the National Heritage List for England (NHLE) or the List.

 We deliberately transferred existing records onto the new system, rather than starting afresh.
-It would have been a colossal enterprise to revise around 400,000 records from scratch.
+It would have been a colossal enterprise to revise over 400,000 records from scratch.
 Because of this, many of the older records will contain information showing which database the entry has been drawn from.

 The List contains the date that entries were added or amended.
 Fuller List entries only became the norm in the early 2000s.